 State and local governments must develop and adopt hazard mitigation plans in order to be eligible for certain types of funding.
 To remain eligible, communities need to update and resubmit their plans every 5 years for FEMA approval.
 Hazard mitigation plans are created to increase education and awareness, identify strategies for risk reduction, and identify other ways to develop long-term strategies to reduce risk and protect people and property.
-Five of the six counties in Arkansas in the L'Anguille Watershed have Hazard Mitigation Plans that are in progress.
+Two of the counties in Arkansas in the Lower St. Francis Watershed have Hazard Mitigation Plans that are complete.
 Lee County does not have a Hazard Mitigation Plan.
+Seven counties in Arkansas have plans that are in progress.
 The plans effectively allow for FEMA to assess hazards identified through local, state, and federal partnerships and mitigation action items that communities have identified.